 33. Roughly 1.2B people worldwide have access to a bank account compared to 5B unique mobile phone subscribers.

 The fact that there are more than 4 times as many people with mobile phone subscriptions than there are with access to a bank account with payment capabilities makes it clear why mobile payments are the future of commerce.
 No wonder, then, that any financial institution looking to increase its user base is aggressively going mobile.

 34. PayPal’s annual mobile payment volume is increasing at 46% year-on-year.

 The impressive payment volume growth rate for PayPal, the world’s most popular online payment system (not counting China), is a good indicator of mobile e-commerce growth.
 In the most recently reported year, the payment provider's mobile payment volume amounted to $227 billion, up from $155 billion in the preceding fiscal period.

-36. 90% of travel brands say having a mobile strategy is critical or very important to the future success of their organization.
+36. 90% of travel brands say having a mobile strategy is critical to the future success of their organization.

 According to this 2017 global study of m-commerce trends in the travel industry, 84% of travel brands also intended to increase their investment in mobile and 60% were looking to enhance or replace their app from 2018 onward.
 As travelers get more comfortable with searching and paying for travel through their smartphones, companies in the sector have realized that they can ignore mobile customers only at their peril.

-The global digital health market was valued at $80 billion in 2015 and is estimated to grow to $200 billion by 2020.
-Much of this growth is credited to the mobile health market, which will grow to $46 billion by 2020.
+The global digital health market is forecast to be worth 156.82 by 2026.
 With solutions like medical billing software and other mobile tools, it’s easier than ever for users to use their phones to save time and money.

 Mobile Shopping Statistics